davidvs.net

 It refrigerates well for a few days, so you can prepare the dough before you want to actually make a pizza.

-In a large mixing bowl combine:
+In a large mixing bowl or a stand mixer's bowl combine:

 Mix well, either with a stand mixer or first with a wooden spoon and then by kneading.
 Depending upon humidity and your flour mix, the amount of water needed varies from 1 1/3 cup to 2 cups: the dough should have a consistency that is "rubbery", not "dry" or "sticky".